chris-rudmin/serial-nci-scale/README.md

 # Serial NCI Scale

-A Serial NCI Scale written against the Salter Brecknell PS-USB spec.
+An API to query a Serial Scale which supports the NCI protocal (SCP-12, NCI 3825, NCI 3835).
+Tested against the Salter Brecknell PS-USB scale.
+Depends on the Web Serial API.

 ## Getting Started